-A major rural initiative of The University of Newcastle, Faculty of Health and Medicine (www.newcastle.edu.au) and the NSW Ministry of Health (www.health.nsw.gov.au), the Centre has a track record of conducting high quality research and delivering evidence-based programs and services that improve mental health and wellbeing.
-Our staff are located across rural and remote NSW.
-Our Patron is His Excellency General the Honourable David Hurley AC DSC (Ret’d) Governor of NSW.
+A major rural initiative of The University of Newcastle’s College of Health, Medicine and Wellbeing and the NSW Ministry of Health, the CRRMH has a track record of conducting high-quality research and delivering evidence-based programs and services that improve mental health and wellbeing.
+Our staff are located across rural and remote New South Wales.

 - the promotion of good mental health and the prevention of mental illness;